 Generate Your Massachusetts Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Massachusetts — ready to review and file for $19.
+Walk through a few simple questions and SmallClaimsHelper fills out your Massachusetts claim and a judge script for you — review it and file for $19.

-Start My Claim — $19This page is general information, not legal advice.
-Massachusetts small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Start My Claim — $19This is general information, not legal advice.
+Massachusetts's small claims forms, fees, and claim limits can change and often vary by county — always rely on the current official forms and verify the rules with your court before you file.